Unboxed-Software/solana-course/content/solana-nft.md

     "number": 10
 ```

-The `gatekeeper` enables captcha verification before minting from the Candy Machine.
+The `gatekeeper` enables CAPTCHA verification before minting from the Candy Machine.

 ```json
     "gatekeeper": {